Images of Tinea Barbae (Ringworm of the Beard) Overview (6)

 Signs & Symptoms

-- Upper lip
+- Upper lip.

-It is extremely difficult to totally get rid of beard ringworm with only topical medications; oral antifungal medications are usually required.
-However, if the infection has just started, you might try one of the following over-the-counter antifungal cream or lotion for up to 2 weeks, such as:
+It is extremely difficult to cure beard ringworm with only over-the-counter medications; it usually requires oral prescription medications.
+However, if the infection has just started, you can try an over-the-counter antifungal cream or lotion for up to 2 weeks, such as:

-Have any household pets or farm animals evaluated by a veterinarian to make sure they do not have a fungal (ie, dermatophyte) infection.
-If the veterinarian discovers an infection, be sure to have the animal treated.
+Have any household pets or farm animals evaluated by a veterinarian to make sure they do not have a fungal infection.
+If the veterinarian discovers an infection, be sure to have the animal(s) treated.

 Beard ringworm should go away within 4-6 weeks after using effective treatment.

-If the affected areas are deep and tender or if you have a fever or swollen lymph glands, see your doctor as soon as possible.
+If the affected areas are deep and tender or if you have a fever or swollen lymph glands, see your medical professional as soon as possible.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.